MarcoJSY/ETHAVAX3.sol/README.md

 Transferring
 Users can transfer tokens to another address.

-Usage
 function transfer(address recipient, uint256 amount) public override returns (bool) {
     // Transfer `amount` tokens from the sender to the recipient _transfer(_msgSender(), recipient, amount);
     return true;
 }

-Getting Started
+## Getting Started
+1. Copy and Paste the ETHAVAX3.sol to Remix(remix.ethereum.org).
-Deploy the ERC20 token contract to an Ethereum network using Hardhat or Remix.
+2. Deploy the ERC20 token contract to an Ethereum network using Hardhat or Remix.
-Interact with the contract using an Ethereum wallet or a DApp.
+3. Interact with the functions of the smart contract (check Functions or Usage).

-Usage
+### Usage
-Mint new tokens as the owner using the mint function.
+1. Mint new tokens as the owner using the mint function.
-Burn your own tokens using the burn function.
+2. Burn your own tokens using the burn function.
-Transfer tokens to another address using the transfer function.
+3. Transfer tokens to another address using the transfer function.

 Disclaimer
 This ERC20 token contract is for educational purposes only.
 Use it at your own risk.
 The contract may have security vulnerabilities, and it is not recommended for deployment on the mainnet without proper auditing.